carlosdagos/blog/posts/2016-08-16-bonlang-experimenting-languages.markdown

-That's the purpose of lambdas, unnamed functions that can be assigned to a local identifier, or simply used as a parameter of other higher order functions (i.e.: functions that take other functions as parameters); like [_map_](https://clojuredocs.org/clojure.core/map).
+That's the purpose of lambdas, unnamed functions that can be assigned to a local identifier, or simply used as a parameter of other higher order functions (i.e.: functions that take other functions as arguments); like [_map_](https://clojuredocs.org/clojure.core/map).

 In Bonlang, of course, I decided to add support for lambdas.
-In fact, a there's no such thing as a function, but internally it assigns closures to identifiers in a somewhat-generalised scope (more on that on later posts).
+In fact, there's no such thing as a function, but internally it binds closures to identifiers in a somewhat-generalised scope (more on that on later posts).

 As a demo of a lambda, here's one of my favorite code snippets.
 It calculates